Katie Higgins Flute Teacher Newcastle NSW

 Secondhand flutes can be of good quality, but need to be thoroughly checked, otherwise they can cost more in repairs than a new flute.

 Lessons are for 30/45/60 minutes length depending on the level of the student.
-More advanced students need longer lessons to cover advanced material and music theory.
+More advanced students need longer lessons.

 Lesson Fees for 2017/18